 For multiple users, many set up a dedicated sync account and a ‘replication’ workstation with Outlook installed so all the Add2Outlook relationships replicate from one central place and no users are involved.
 This centralized sync configuration is easier to manage and back up and since Outlook must be open at all times for Add2Outlook to replicate on a timed basis and removes any user interference.
 A service account with proper access permissions is also often created to maintain a tight security model since no elevation of privileges is required for any existing user.
 For additional information, please review our product documentation.
 For hosted users, your sync times depend on your connection to the Internet, the speed and capacity and load of the sync machine and of course the back end connection of your host provider.
 Occasionally since we are syncing data, host providers may need to allow for a “non-throttled” service account – check with your host provider for more details.

 If you don’t have a replication machine to install Add2Outlook on or prefer a hosted option, no worries.
-We have a solution for you — Hosted Add2Outlook Sync Server.
-We provide a dedicated virtual replication machine with Add2Outlook installed and configured by one of our DidItBetter Software certified engineers.
+We have a solution for you — Hosted Virtual DIB Sync Server.
+We provide a dedicated virtual replication machine with hosted Add2Outlook installed and configured by one of our DidItBetter Software certified engineers.
 Email or live chat with us for more information and your options.

-Add2Exchange licensees: Please review this support topic on Converting from Add2Exchange to Add2Outlook and contact us for your crossgrade path/pricing.
+Add2Exchange licensees: Please review this support topic on Converting from Add2Exchange to Add2Outlook and contact us for your crossgrade path.
 This topic also includes Add2Outlook new installation tips.
-If you are looking for a hosted services provider and would like to continue using Add2Exchange in a hosted platform, ask about our AIHosts hosted Exchange with Add2Exchange.
+If you are looking for a cloud sync solution, ask about our Virtual DIB Sync hosted options.

 How It Works